-Beginning in 2018, the TCJA also subjects a U.S. shareholder of a controlled foreign corporation to current tax on certain payments from corporations subject to U.S. tax to related foreign persons, also referred to as base erosion and anti-abuse tax ("BEAT").
+Beginning in 2018, the TCJA also subjects a U.S. shareholder of a controlled foreign corporation to current tax on certain payments from corporations subject to US tax to related foreign persons, also referred to as base erosion and anti-abuse tax ("BEAT").
 The BEAT provisions in the Tax Reform Act eliminates the deduction of certain base-erosion payments made to related foreign corporations and impose a minimum tax if greater than regular tax.
-The Company has recorded no tax liability related to BEAT for the years ended December 31, 2021 and 2020.
+The Company has recorded no tax liability related to BEAT for the year ended December 31, 2022 and 2021.

 On March 27, 2020, Congress enacted the Coronavirus Aid Relief and Economic Security Act ("CARES Act"), in response to the COVID-19 pandemic.
 The CARES Act contain numerous income tax provisions, including refundable payroll tax credits, 100% utilization of net operating loss (NOL) for taxable income in 2018, 2019 and 2020, 5 years NOL carryback from 2018, 2019 and 2020, interest limitation increase to 50% adjusted taxable income from 30% for tax years beginning January 1, 2019 and 2020, and immediate deduction on qualified improvement costs instead of depreciating them over 39 years.
-The Company has benefited from the increase of 50% adjusted taxable income limitation on net interest expense deduction, as well as the refundable payroll tax credit for the year ended December 31, 2020.